LumaPictures/meteor-jquery-datatables/README.md

     Browsers._ensureIndex createdAt: 1
     Browsers._ensureIndex counter: 1
 ```

-Calling `_ensureIndex` is necessary in order to sort and filter collections.

 Make sure the required data exists in the template context by setting it via template properties.